Opal Guide - October's Birthstone

 Symbolism Love, inspiration, creativity Balance, strength, compassion

-Hardness (Mohs) 5.5–6.5 (delicate) 7–7.5 (more durable)
+Hardness (Mohs) 5.5–6.5 (more delicate) 7–7.5 (more durable for daily wear)

-Origin (common) Australia, Ethiopia, Peru Brazil, Afghanistan, USA
+Common Origins Australia, Ethiopia, Peru Brazil, Afghanistan, USA

 ✨ Explore: The Opal Collection